jadkinsgr/CloudProficiency/Dive Into The Data Galaxy/README.md

 1. [**Cluster Creation Video:**](https://www.loom.com/share/81b5029002a24f38a1163bee9979f7d9) Join the guide to create your first cluster on Databricks.
 2. [**Table Creation Video:](https://www.loom.com/share/f3efcbe9174144c189a6bbbf2bdd3882?sid=381ce194-ca44-4453-beb2-3ee03640044e)  Create a fake source file for us to create our pipeline.
-You may reference this script in our [repo](https://dev.azure.com/tegria-technical-services/AnalyticsDojo/_git/AnalyticsDojo?version=GBmain&path=/DatabricksTrainingMaterials/SourceTableCreation.py)**

 ## **Hive MetaStore (Legacy) - Option 1:**

 1. [**Create your Bronze Table:**](https://www.loom.com/share/1e1027e2c983402c801cea5d52cca01f?sid=63964baa-775f-4b1e-9e66-84f0dff9d44e) Create your starter table that contains everything

-    You may reference this script in our [repo](https://dev.azure.com/tegria-technical-services/_git/AnalyticsDojo?path=/DatabricksTrainingMaterials/HiveMetaStore/BronzeTable.sql)

 2. [**Create your Silver Table:**](https://www.loom.com/share/26913daf73cd4cf19e511f05c4746c34?sid=70046655-2607-481f-8f44-1dea0e10b540) : Create your table that possibly has some data type changes, column generation and constraints.

-    You may reference this script in our [repo](https://dev.azure.com/tegria-technical-services/_git/AnalyticsDojo?path=/DatabricksTrainingMaterials/HiveMetaStore/SilverTable.sql)

 3. [**Create your Gold Table:**](https://www.loom.com/share/12faed2c0e9241f18ed4dad811716dd0?sid=d3476169-d2da-4499-8001-f4ab7aed5bdf) Create your reporting table - this is what data scientists, business intelligence analysts would use.

-    You may reference this script in our [repo](https://dev.azure.com/tegria-technical-services/_git/AnalyticsDojo?path=/DatabricksTrainingMaterials/HiveMetaStore/GoldTable.sql)

 4. [**Create your Delta Lake Pipeline:**](https://www.loom.com/share/7c48139e6fe447bca9d7b58f708e1807?sid=e06f9b54-48dc-4933-90be-3402aac1960b) This runs the data through the pipeline from source, to bronze, to silver and to gold.
 5. [**View your data created in step 6 (Create your Delta Lake Pipeline):**](https://www.loom.com/share/aea6db61df404af3b909b156f9ee9789?sid=076fccab-1532-417d-8531-a27eb605cd00) Take a look and see the output of all your hard work by browsing the bronze, silver and gold layer tables.